Group members can send and receive messages in a group, which is similar to the chat mode of QQ and WeChat groups.

-The app admin can simulate system messages by sending messages from the backend.
+The app admin can send system messages from the backend.
 These messages are delivered as system messages to specified online group members, and the app admin’s custom messages that are received on the app can be handled in special ways.

-Instant Messaging (IM) maintains a message SEQ for each group, which starts from an initial value of 1.
+Instant Messaging (IM) maintains a message SEQ for each group, which starts from 1.
 Every time an ordinary message is sent in the group chat, the IM backend uses the current SEQ value as the SEQ of the message and then increases the SEQ by 1.

 Group ID and SEQ together constitute the unique identifier of a message.